BaoFEDev/university-list-app/README.md

 # Get started
-Open git bash and type this command `git clone https://github.com/BaoFEDev/university-list-app.git` to download the source code.
+Open the git bash and type this command `git clone https://github.com/BaoFEDev/university-list-app.git` to download the source code.
 # Requirement
 Go to the `project` folder and type this command `npm install` or `npm i` for short to install node modules
 # Run the project